mamedev/mame/docs/source/usingmame/ui.rst

   increment/decrement settings.
 * The *auto-centering speed* setting controls how fast the input value returns to the neutral state when the controls assigned to the increment/decrement settings are released.
+Setting it to zero (**0**) will result in the value not automatically returning to the neutral position.
-* The **reverse** setting allows the direction of the emulated input’s response to controls to be inverted.
+* The *reverse* setting allows the direction of the emulated input’s response to controls to be inverted.
 This applies to controls assigned to the axis setting *and* the increment/decrement settings.
 * The *sensitivity* setting adjusts the input value’s response to the control